Esri/arcgis-maps-sdk-flutter-samples/README.md

 Individual samples can also be run on an iOS or Android simulator or device.

-- Open the flutter project in VSCode
+- Open the arcgis-maps-sdk-flutter-samples directory in VSCode
 - Ensure a simulator is running or a device is connected to your development machine
 - Select which device or simulator you wish to use in the lower right corner of the VSCode window
 - To run from VSCode, open `lib/utils/sample_runner.dart` and define the sample you want to run